 Rev 0: Initial version of the document.

 Rev 1: Editorial modification is applied

+Rev 2: Revised during the call with editorial changes (in green) and highlighted the discussion points (in blue)

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbd Draft.
 This introduction is not part of the adopted material.